EPFL - I&C - ISC - LASEC

 The report must contain (this list is an indication only and is by no means complete):

 The oral presentation duration is roughly 40 minutes: it comprises of a presentation part of roughly 30 minutes, and 10 minutes of questions.
-The jury is composed of a minimum of two staff members from LASEC.
-Students are encouraged to attend presentations from their fellow students.
+The jury is the members from LASEC, i.e. the PhD students, postdocs etc. Students are encouraged to attend presentations from their fellow students.

 If the project is shared between several students then they should all commit to play an equal part in the oral presentation.

-An overhead projector and a video projector are available, but Laptop is not supplied.
+A video projector is available, but a laptop is not supplied.

 Extensions for the submission of documents or the oral presentation will only be given under exceptional circumstances, according to EPFL guidelines.